 IBM Prefabricated / Portable Modular Data Centers

-An Exclusive Coverage of IBM's Prefabricated Modular Data Center – While the outside resembles a standard 40 foot shipping container, it’s only the frame that’s similar to a shipping container – as the shape was chosen to be compatible with all major forms of transportation.
+An Exclusive Coverage of IBM's Prefabricated Modular Data Center – While the outside resembles a standard 40-foot shipping container, it’s only the frame that’s similar to a shipping container – as the shape was chosen to be compatible with all major forms of transportation.

 With walls filled with insulated foam, heat penetration from the outside is kept to a minimum.
 The racks are mounted on rails to make it easier for the technician to access the front or back of the rack –and include flexible hoses to prevent cord tangling.

-The video also shows two different rack mounted cooling systems to compensate for the lack of traditional data center raised flooring.
+The video also shows two different rack-mounted cooling systems to compensate for the lack of traditional data center-raised flooring.

 While this particular video was filmed in Lagos, Nigeria, IBM Global Technology Services offers the prefabricated modular data center within the USA.

-Since this video was filmed by a technology news site, I wouldn’t expect a CTA for something from IBM – unless it were clearly marked as sponsored or an advertorial.
+Since this video was filmed by a technology news site, I wouldn’t expect a CTA for something from IBM – unless it was clearly marked as sponsored or an advertorial.
 But even TechCity could’ve done better – perhaps by just encouraging viewers to subscribe to their YouTube Channel.

 IBM Portable Modular Data Center 3D demo – In this video, you’ll see a 3D demonstration of IBM’s portable modular data center (PMDC).